jbatonnet/Rinkhals/README.md

 They are available on this page: https://github.com/jbatonnet/Rinkhals/actions/workflows/build-swu-tools.yml

-You can download the SWU file for the tool you want, copy it on a FAT32 USB drive in a **aGVscF9zb3Nf** directory, plug the USB drive in the Kobra and it just works.
+You can download the SWU file for the tool you want, copy it as **update.swu** on a FAT32 USB drive in a **aGVscF9zb3Nf** directory, plug the USB drive in your printer and it just works.
 You will ear two beeps, the second one will tell you that the tool completed its work.
 There is no need to reboot afterwards.

 Here are the tools available:
 - **SSH**: get a SSH server running on port **2222**, even on stock firmware
 - **Backup partitions**: creates a dump of your userdata and useremain partition on the USB drive
 - **Debug bundle**: creates a zip file with printer and configuration information on the USB drive to ease debugging

 <p align="center">
     <img width="48" src="https://github.com/jbatonnet/Rinkhals/blob/master/icon.png?raw=true" />